 If the project was completed while you were enrolled as a CSU student and within the designated time frame for submission, you may submit your entry.

 Can a CSU faculty or staff member submit a project on behalf of a student?

-A CSU faculty or staff member may submit a project on behalf of a student, however the student’s name must be listed on the entry form.
+A CSU faculty or staff member may submit a project on behalf of a student, however the student’s name and contact information must be listed on the entry form.
 A CSU faculty or staff member may not be listed as the director or producer of the work, but may be executive producer or advisor.
-The faculty or staff member must provide payment for the entryat the time of submission.
+The faculty or staff member must provide payment for the entry at the time of submission.

 Is there a limit to the number of entries I can submit?